jennielin/TwitterClient/README.md

 * [x] User can view more tweets as they scroll with infinite pagination
 * [x] Optional: Links in tweets are clickable and will launch the web browser (see autolink)
 * [x] User can compose a new tweet
-* [x] User can click a “Compose” icon in the Action Bar on the top right
+* [x] User can click a ï¿½Composeï¿½ icon in the Action Bar on the top right
 * [x] User can then enter a new tweet and post this to twitter
 * [x] User is taken back to home timeline with new tweet visible in timeline
 * [x] Optional: User can see a counter with total number of characters left for tweet